Suicidal man talked off ledge by sheriff’s deputies in Newbury Park - KEYT | KCOY

 Sheriff's sent in their hostage negotiators to try to talk the man to coming back down.

+Deputies did a great job talking to a man in crisis, and he is now safe.
+US 101 / Borchard Rd. @toaksvcso @VCFD_PIO @CHPMoorpark pic.twitter.com/M5DIFyDg3f— Ventura Co.
+Sheriff (@VENTURASHERIFF) June 26, 2020

-Deputies evaluated him and had to hold him in custody in case he wanted to harm himself again.
+Deputies evaluated him and made the decision to hold him in custody in case he wanted to harm himself again.

-Anyone who is feeling hopeless and needs assistance please call the suicide crisis line at 800-273-8255.
+Anyone who is feeling hopeless and needs assistance is urged to call the suicide crisis line at 800-273-8255.
+Help is available.

 Comments